EarlGlynn/US-EAC-EAVS/README.md

 * 2024-EAVS-KANSAS-Codebook.xlsx [535 rows of information about all original EAVSfields]

-States with only a single jurisdication only have a single file with the single line of EAVS data.
+A state with only a single jurisdiction only has a single file with the single line of EAVS data.

 <hr>